hatakkey/MAG-cups/docs/installation_verification.md

 ```
 ### 2.1. **Access the container nodes**

-The nodes are accessable via the IP address or the node name
+The nodes are accessable via the IP address or the node name.
 ```bash
 docker exec -it cups-amf        bash docker exec -it cups-ausf       bash